sidglas/rockettweet/README.md

 ```

 or manually clone the repo and then run `npm install`.

-## Postgres Docker creation
+### Postgres Docker creation

-Just in case not having posgres installed, and not wanting to install it, tou can
-run this db on Docker.
-If it's your case just run
-docker-compose up -d before initiating tests
+In case of not having postgres db installed it's possible to have it on Docker.
+For that just run "docker-compose up -d" and point your connection to this database.

-### Migrations
+#### Migrations

 Run the following command to run startup migrations.